votinginfoproject/vip-specification/docs/xml/elements/candidate.rst

+..
+This file is auto-generated.
+Do not edit it by hand!

 Candidate
 =========

 The Candidate object represents a candidate in a contest.
 If a candidate is running in multiple contests, the same Candidate object may be used.

 .. include:: ../../tables/elements/candidate.rst

 .. code-block:: xml